NarendraKoya999/Order-Summary-Component/README.md

 ## Installation

 1. Clone this repository: `git clone https://github.com/your-username/Order-Summary-Component.git`
-2. Navigate to the project directory: `cd order-summary-card`
+2. Navigate to the project directory: `cd Order-Summary-Component`
 3. Open the `index.html` file in a web browser.

 ## License